eniumeng/newCrayon/README.md

     npm install --save newcrayon
     ```

-    step 2: use log, warn or error method of crayon when necessary:
+    step 2: use debug, info, log, warn or error method of crayon when necessary:

     ```javascript
     import newCrayon from 'newcrayon'

     newCrayon.debug('This is a debug')

+    newCrayon.info('This is a info')

     newCrayon.log('This is a log')